vuexp/vuexp/docs/components/navigation-button.md

 # NavigationButton

-The `<NavigationButton>` component is a NativeScript abstraction for the Android navigation button, the iOS and web back button.
+The `<NavigationButton>` component is a NativeScript abstraction for the Android navigation button and back button for iOS and web.

 <DocExampleBox codeBox="https://codesandbox.io/s/9y51w9oj54?module=%2Fsrc%2FApp.vue">